Where to Start

 - a statement of the student’s expectation of specific outcome.

-- Upon receipt of the grievance, the Dean of Students (or Associate Dean of Students) shall review the grievance and information submitted, and conduct an investigation.
-The Dean of Students (or Associate Dean of Students) may consult with the Director for Disability Services, Mines’ ADA coordinator, or other administrative staff when necessary and appropriate.
+- Upon receipt of the grievance, the Dean of Students shall review the grievance and information submitted, and conduct an investigation.
+The Dean of Students may consult with the Director of Disability Support Services, Mines’ ADA coordinator, or other administrative staff when necessary and appropriate.

-- Upon completion of the investigation, a written determination will be delivered to the student, within fifteen (15) business days of the receipt of the grievance, unless the need for additional review time is communicated to the student.
-The Dean of Students (or Associate Dean of Students) may affirm the decision of the Director for Disability Services, or return the matter for further consideration.
+- Upon completion of the investigation, a written determination will be delivered to the student within fifteen (15) business days of the receipt of the grievance, unless the need for additional review time is communicated to the student.
+The Dean of Students may affirm the decision of the Director of Disability Support Services, or return the matter for further consideration.